FriedOrange/MatrixSans/README.md

 ### Modifying the fonts

-The master source file, `MatrixSans_MASTER_.sfd`, is in FontForge's SFD format.
+The master source file, `MatrixSans_MASTER.sfd`, is in FontForge's SFD format.
 It is recommended to edit this file if you wish to modify the fonts.
 Then, re-generate the intermediate UFO sources by running `step2.bat`.

 To easily add or modify glyphs (requires [FontForge](https://fontforge.org/)):